 You can even use Twitter and Facebook, but these are effectively “web apps”, little more than app menu shortcuts to these services’ websites.
 However, the plan when using phones like these is often to get away from the social media deluge.
 And even if you do use them, the clunky experience is unlikely to see you engrossed in the same way as you might be on your iPhone.

 Other Nokia 3310 benefits include a microSD slot for up to 32GB of music storage, a nice-n-loud speaker and FM radio.
 The camera is, of course, rubbish and the D-pad small and fiddly.
 But this is one of the only “burner” phones you could call desirable or interesting, if mostly as a turn-of-the century call back.

+Durability is good, though the directional button could be a little easier for the big-fingered.
 The Nokia 105 has sold far, far more phones than you would likely guess.
 Its various versions had already shifted 200 million by 2017.

 This is Alcatel’s alternative to the hugely successful Nokia 105.
 And at this price you don’t see a huge divergence in features.
 Their screen sizes and resolutions are similar, they are 2G only phones with minimal bonus features.